Breadcrumbs

 checkRequiredToSignSignatureFieldText

-If the value checkRequiredToSignSignatureField has been defined, this value is displayed as a message in the Viewer and the signing process is cancelled if the corresponding checkbox is not ticked.
+If the checkRequiredToSignSignatureField value has been defined, this value is displayed as a notification in the Viewer and the signing process is canceled if the corresponding checkbox has not been ticked.

 String